XENON1T/Xephyr/sphinx/basics.rst

  ..
 FIXME formula

- - **binnedLikelihood**: implements a binned likelihood that can be either 1D or 2D, it returns just a product of poissons computed for each bin.
+ - **binnedLikelihood /!\ under construction**: implements a binned likelihood that can be either 1D or 2D, it returns just a product of poissons computed for each bin.
 TH2F errors on the bins are assigned as scale uncertainty to the bin itself.
    Nowadays the trend is to go for a PDF likelihood because is "more sensitive", but remember this comes with high costs, since is harder to introduce uncertainties in a
    PDF shape rather than consider them as scale independent factors on bins.
 So this type of likelihood is handy for all those search with low rate and large unknow